Jonnie Irwin: Personal life

 Irwin was a keen sportsman.
 He played cricket many times for Gumley Cricket Club, and rugby for Lutterworth RFC and then for Rugby Lions RFC, until an accident in a sevens tournament in which he broke his back and subsequently retired.

 Irwin married Jessica Holmes in September 2016 and they had three sons.
 Irwin and his family moved to the Hertfordshire town of Berkhamsted in 2018 and then to the Newcastle upon Tyne area.

 Illness and death

-In November 2022, Irwin shared that he had terminal lung cancer, after being diagnosed in August 2020 after experiencing blurred vision while driving.
-He was given six months to live.
+In November 2022, Irwin shared that he had terminal lung cancer.
+He was diagnosed in August 2020 after experiencing blurred vision while driving, and given six months to live.

 In an interview with Hello!, Irwin said, "I don't know how long I have left, but I try to stay positive and my attitude is that I'm living with cancer, not dying from it.
 I set little markers – things I want to be around for [...]
 I'm doing everything I can to hold that day off for as long as possible.
 I owe that to Jess and our boys.
 Some people in my position have bucket lists, but I just want us to do as much as we can as a family."
-Irwin died on 2 February 2024, at the age of 50.
+Irwin died on 2 February 2024, aged 50.